Recommended Reading: Craft Books

 This isn’t one that I’ve read, but students of mine have read it and enjoyed it.

 1. This entry was posted on Wednesday, July 18th, 2018 at 9:56 pm and is filed under Book Recommendations, Fiction Fundamentals.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.